Timothy (song): Origin

-According to his own account, Rupert Holmes, pitched the idea to producer Michael Wright.
-"The challenge was to write something that could get played, but that some people would ban,” Holmes says.
+According to his own account, Rupert Holmes pitched the idea to producer Michael Wright.
+"The challenge was to write something that could get played, but that some people would ban,” Holmes said.
 “If I wrote a song where the lyrics were obscene, or I described something sexual that was not allowed in those days, or if there was a clear drug reference, that would not work, because it would just never get played at all.”

 Inspiration

 Holmes has cited the 1947 country song "Sixteen Tons" (about the hard life of a coal miner) and the 1959 film adaptation of the Tennessee Williams play Suddenly Last Summer (which also contains allusions to cannibalism) as inspirations for "Timothy".
-He decided to combine the themes of these two works into a ballad of three miners — Timothy, Joe, and the singer — trapped by a cave-in, sung in the first person from the perspective of one of the miners.
-By the time they're rescued, only two of them survive.
-Although the fate of the missing man, Timothy, is never explicitly revealed, it is strongly implied by the fact that the two survivors, once hungry and with no access to food, and only enough water for two people, show no sign of hunger when they're rescued.
-Indeed, the singer's "stomach was full as it could be"; how they found food, however, is purposely left blank, and the singer has blacked out the experience leaving him unable to recall how they found food or what happened to Timothy (the lyrics make it clear he suspects he and Joe ate Timothy; "God, why don't I know?!").
+He decided to combine the themes of both works into a ballad of three miners — Timothy, Joe, and the singer — trapped by a cave-in, sung in the first person from the perspective of one of the miners.
+By the time they are rescued, only two survive.

+Although the fate of the missing man, Timothy, is never explicitly revealed, it is strongly implied by the fact that the survivors, once hungry and with no access to food and only enough water for two people, show no sign of hunger when they're rescued.
+Indeed, the singer's "stomach was full as it could be"; how they found food, however, is purposely left blank, and the singer has blacked out the experience leaving him unable to recall how they obtained food or what happened to Timothy (the lyrics make it clear he suspects he and Joe ate Timothy: "God, why don't I know?!").

 To make the song appealing to listeners, Holmes disguised the borderline-gruesome lyrics to a degree by juxtaposing them against a light, bouncy melody with a heavy emphasis on brass and string orchestrated and conducted by Howard Reeves.

-Although not an official member of the band, Holmes did play the piano on this song in addition to writing it.
+Although not an official member of The Buoys, Holmes played piano on the song in addition to composing it.